-Copyright © 20xx by The Institute of Electrical and Electronics Engineers, Inc. All rights reserved.
-Published Month 20xx.
+Copyright © 2018 by The Institute of Electrical and Electronics Engineers, Inc. All rights reserved.
+Published Month 2018.
 Printed in the United States of America.

-IEEE is a registered trademark in the U. S. Patent & Trademark Office, owned by The Institute of Electrical and Electronics Engineers, Incorporated.
+IEEE and 802 are registered trademarks in the U. S. Patent & Trademark Office, owned by The Institute of Electrical and Electronics Engineers, Incorporated.